 Export Microsoft 365 User Licenses to CSV using Azure AD PS module

-Please note that Azure AD powershell module is planned to be deprecated, however at the time of updating this blog post, it still works.
-You can use below powershell script which utilizes Get-AzureADUserLicenseDetail
+Please note that Azure AD PowerShell module is planned to be deprecated, however at the time of updating this blog post, it still works.
+You can use below PowerShell script which utilizes Get-AzureADUserLicenseDetail

 cmdlet.
 If there are any issues with exporting the license report using Azure AD module, you can refer to the previous section and export the required details using Microsoft Graph (which is our recommended method)